• Home

 We would like to give a shout-out to the Pacific Southwest Collegiate Forensic Association for some of the online competition changes in this invite.
 We hope to see your competitors at the collegiate level soon!

-PLEASE BE FAMILIAR WITH RULE CHANGES FOR ONLINE IE COMPETITION:
+PLEASE BE FAMILIAR WITH THESE RULES FOR ONLINE IE COMPETITION:

-1. Internet Loss/ Connection During Competition: IE Competitors who are giving a speech and lose their internet connection are allowed 10 minutes to reconnect before they forfeit their opportunity to finish the speech.
-They will then be judged on what was presented before they lost internet.
+1. Internet Loss/ Connection During Competition: IE Competitors who are giving a speech and lose their internet connection are allowed to attempt to reconnect before they forfeit their opportunity to finish the speech.
 However, if the student can reconnect before the end of the round, they may be given an opportunity to complete their speech.
 Once roughly 45 minutes has passed or the round ends, we unfortunately cannot accommodate the speech.
 They will then be judged on what was presented before they lost internet.
-Further information on what to do during a technology “emergency” will be given out closer to the tournament.
+Further information on what to do during a “technology “emergency” will be given out closer to the tournament.
 We highly recommend that students contact us and we will do our best to accommodate/assist in reconnecting efforts prior to implementing the rule above.

 2. Competitors are restricted to the use of a “single camera setup” during the performance.
 We highly encourage cameras to remain on unless sound/video quality, bandwidth connectivity disruptions, and issues of equity are at stake.
 For this reason, we do not mandate it but high encourage that competitors and judges leave them all to maximize engagement, eye contact, interaction, sportsmanship, etc.